jazzband/django-polymorphic/docs/admin.rst

 The parent model needs to inherit :class:`~polymorphic.admin.PolymorphicParentModelAdmin`, and implement the following:

 * :attr:`~polymorphic.admin.PolymorphicParentModelAdmin.base_model` should be set
 * :attr:`~polymorphic.admin.PolymorphicParentModelAdmin.child_models` or
   :meth:`~polymorphic.admin.PolymorphicParentModelAdmin.get_child_models` should return an iterable of Model classes.

 The exact implementation can depend on the way your module is structured.
-For simple inheritance situations, ``child_models`` is the best solution.
-For large applications, ``get_child_models()`` can be used to query a plugin registration system.
+For simple inheritance situations, :meth:`~polymorphic.admin.PolymorphicParentModelAdmin.child_models` is the best solution.
+For large applications, :meth:`~polymorphic.admin.PolymorphicParentModelAdmin.get_child_models` can be used to query a plugin registration system.

-By default, the non_polymorphic() method will be called on the queryset, so only the Parent model will be provided to the list template.
+By default, the :meth:`~polymorphic.managers.PolymorphicQuerySet.non_polymorphic` method will be called on the queryset, so only the Parent model will be provided to the list template.
 This is to avoid the performance hit of retrieving child models.

-This can be controlled by setting the ``polymorphic_list`` property on the parent admin.
+This can be controlled by setting the :attr:`~polymorphic.admin.PolymorphicParentModelAdmin.polymorphic_list` property on the parent admin.
 Setting it to True will provide child models to the list template.

-If you use other applications such as django-reversion_ or django-mptt_, please check +:ref:`third-party`.
+If you use other applications such as django-reversion_ or django-mptt_, please check :ref:`integrations`.

-Note: If you are using non-integer primary keys in your model, you have to edit ``pk_regex``, for example ``pk_regex = '([\w-]+)'`` if you use UUIDs.
+Note: If you are using non-integer primary keys in your model, you have to edit :attr:`~polymorphic.admin.PolymorphicParentModelAdmin.pk_regex`, for example ``pk_regex = '([\w-]+)'`` if you use :class:`~uuid.UUID` primary keys.
 Otherwise you cannot change model entries.

 The child models
 ~~~~~~~~~~~~~~~~